Intent

 In Year 1, children begin the autumn term by studying the project Childhood.
 This project builds on children’s past experiences, including their family history and events within living memory, and works well as an introductory project.
 In the summer term, children study the project School Days.
 This project enables children to learn the history of their school and compare schooling in the Victorian period.

 In the autumn term of Year 2, children extend their studies to explore a broader range of periods in the project Movers and Shakers.
 This project explores the concept of significance and the significant people that have greatly influenced history.
-Making links to our locality is key which is why this project introduces the children to influential Birmingham figures such as John Cadbury.
+Making links to our locality is key which is why this project introduces the children to influential Birmingham figures such as The Cadbury family.
 In the spring term, children study the project Magnificent Monarchs.
 This project introduces children to the challenging concepts of power and monarchy in preparation for more complex historical topics in Key Stage 2.

 The projects studied in Key Stage 1 provide numerous opportunities for children to explore significant historical events, people and places in their locality.